gdepeute/dae.notes/cust.dbschenker.md

   - Need NDA in place

 - How to use the API
-- What type of historic date
+- What type of historic data
+- Ivan asked about whether data provides any risk data as a part of the API
+- Send them Jeremy's